shopware5/devdocs/source/developers-guide/shopware-config/index.md

         'showException' => false,
     ],
 ```

-For developing or debugging purposes you should set these options to `true`.
-This
-prevents the default "Oops!
-An error has occurred!" message and prints out the real
-error message.
+The difference between `throwExceptions` and `showExceptions` is how an exception will be handled.

+The option `showException` keeps the Shopware error handler enabled, catches the PHP exception and prints the message instead of showing the generic "Oops!
+An error has occurred!" message.

+In contrast, the option `throwExceptions` skips the Shopware error handler and outputs the pure PHP exception.
+This is important to understand, because some errors need to be catched by the Shopware error handler for self-healing processes e.g. CSRF Token invalidation.

-### template
+### Template
-default:

 ```
     'template' => [
         ...